 At grade 12, the five content areas are collapsed into four, with geometry and measurement combined into one.
 This reflects the fact that the majority of measurement topics suitable for 12th-grade students are geometrical in nature.
-Separating these two areas of mathematics at grade 12 becomes forced and unnecessary.

 It is important to note that certain aspects of mathematics occur in all of the content areas.
 The best example of this is computation.
 Computation is the skill of performing operations on numbers.
-It should not be confused with the content area of NAEP called Number Properties and Operations, which encompasses a wide range of concepts about our numeration system (see chapter 3 for a thorough discussion).
+It should not be confused with the content area of NAEP called Number Properties and Operations, which encompasses a wide range of concepts about our numeration system (see chapter three for a thorough discussion).
 Certainly the area of Number Properties and Operations includes a variety of computational skills, ranging from operations with whole numbers to work with decimals and fractions and finally real numbers.
 But computation is also critical in Measurement and Geometry, such as in calculating the perimeter of a rectangle, estimating the height of a building, or finding the hypotenuse of a right triangle.
 Data analysis often involves computation, such as calculating a mean or the range of a set of data.
 Probability often entails work with rational numbers.
 Solving algebraic equations usually involves numerical computation as well.
 Computation, therefore, is a foundational skill in every content area.
-While the main NAEP assessment is not designed to report a separate score for computation, results from the long-term NAEP assessment can provide insight into students' computational abilities.